cniles/axe/README.md

    in an API response, the next response will be requested and displayed after a configured delay.
 2. `s`: Stop auto-following.

-# Known issues

-## SSL errors from periods in bucket names

-This is a known issue with the service stemming from the bucket name forming an additional sub-domain.
-It will make cURL burp a certificate error.
-A work-around needs to be identified.